Are all your novels available as ebooks?

 Did you always want to be a writer?

 Not at all.
 I wanted to do TV play-by-play for the Yankees.
 It never occurred to me that I could write a book – not even during the ten years I was working in publishing in New York and promoting authors.
 I was happy being behind the scenes handling their publicity campaigns.
 I saw up close what a hard job writing is, and I didn’t want any part of it.
 But then came the proverbial thunderbolt: I got the idea for Cha Cha Cha.
 I started with a paragraph that grew into a page, then a chapter, then several chapters, and before I knew it I’d written 200 pages.
 I didn’t tell anyone what I was up to – I was afraid people would laugh at me – until one night at a friend’s dinner party.
 She was trying to fix me up with my now-husband Michael.
 He sidled up to me and said, “So what do you do?”
 I swallowed hard and said, “I’m writing a novel.”
 He rolled his eyes, laughed and said, “Isn’t everyone?”
-After 13 novels, he isn’t laughing any more.
+After thirteen novels and two books of nonfiction, he isn’t laughing any more.

 Do you have a favorite of your novels?